Project Development for Knowledge Transfer 2021

 - Entrepreneurship Promotion

 A first digital run of the 2020 summer school was successful and well received by the 2020 participants.
 Digital teaching tools and platforms such as Zoom and Mural, online lectures, coachings, and workshops combined with phases of self-study proved highly effective.
 To create a 'summer school atmosphere' over distance, the university developed a special app for communication among the participants and offered various digital social and cultural activities.
 Additionally, Leipzig University was able to accommodate participants' costs of increased data usage (mostly for Zoom lectures).
-While the digital phase of the Project Development for Knowledge Transfer summer school 2021 will be held only with participants from the 2021 intake, in the attendance phase in September 2021, participants will be joined by the 2020 group.

-The Project Development for Knowledge Transfer training is targeting advanced students on master's or PhD level of all disciplines from developing countries.
+The Project Development for Knowledge Transfer training is targeting advanced students on Master or PhD level of all disciplines from developing countries.
 The programme is especially of interest to those who have an interest in setting up their own business or implementing their own ideas as development projects.

 The key criteria are: